Everything You Need to Know About Salesforce Hyperforce

 Multi-Availability-Zone Design:

-Hyperforce is designed to operate across multiple data centers (availability zones) within a region.
+Hyperforce in Salesforce is designed to operate across multiple data centers (availability zones) within a region.
 This means even if one zone goes down, the others can take over, ensuring high availability and reliability.

 Zero Trust Security: